sidecartridge/sidecart-site-dev-docs/acsi2stm-atari-st/faq.md

 These TOS versions can execute the embedded GEMDRIVE driver.
 These driver can change the order of the GEMDRIVE and ACSI units.
 As a rule of thumb, ACSI should be used in the slot labeled SD0 (C: / L:), and SD1 and SD2 can be used by GEMDRIVE.

-### Why can't see GEMDRIVE units in EmuTOS and TOS 2.0x?
+### Why can't I see GEMDRIVE units in EmuTOS and TOS 2.0x?

 To use GEMDRIVE units under EmuTOS and TOS 2.0x you must ensure that the **GEMDRIVE.PRG** driver is executed at boot time.
 This driver is included firmware package of the project in the **tools** folder of the [release package](https://github.com/retro16/acsi2stm/releases/tag/5.00).